smahsam/septin_ah_analysis/README.md

 # septin_ah_analysis
-codes and processed data for Study of Protein-Protein Interactions in Septin Assembly: How multiple amphipathic helix domains cooperate in binding to the lipid membrane
+codes and processed data for "Study of Protein-Protein Interactions in Septin Assembly: How multiple amphipathic helix domains cooperate in binding to the lipid membrane" paper